 Finding the best savings account

 Comparison websites are a good starting point if you want to find a savings account tailored to your needs.

 We recommend these websites for comparing savings accounts:

 - Comparison websites won’t all give you the same results, so make sure you use more than one site before making a decision.

 - It’s also important to do some research into the type of product and features you need before buying anything or changing supplier.

 Check your savings regularly to see how you’re doing.
 Set yourself small targets along the way and treat yourself as you hit each milestone.

-When you reach your goal for this year’s holiday, set a new, higher target for next year until all your trips are credit-free.
-And remember to take your money-saving habits on holiday with you.
+When you reach your goal for this year’s holiday, set a new, higher target for next year – maybe you could go on more holidays or visit more remote destinations.